Skip to main content

 Work with Rell modules

-In this section, we'll explore project structuring and modularization of your dapp to make your code more organized and maintainable.
+In this section, project structuring and modularization of the dapp will be explored to enhance the organization and maintainability of the code.

-In Chromia, you can organize your code into modules to improve code structure and maintainability.
-A module is defined by adding the module; keyword at the top of a file.
-By default, the module name is derived from the file name unless the file is named module.rell, in which case the entire folder becomes a module and is named after the folder itself.
-You can create sub-modules by adding folders within modules or by declaring another module; in a file within the same folder.
+In Chromia, code can be organized into modules to improve structure and ease of maintenance.
+To define a module, the module; keyword is simply added at the top of the file.
+By default, the module name is derived from the file name, unless the file is named module.rell.
+In that case, the entire folder becomes a module with the name of the folder itself.
+Sub-modules can be created by adding folders within modules or by declaring another module; in a file within the same folder.

 For example: